-Growing up on the west side of Chicago, Austin helped her mother run a taco restaurant.
+Growing up on the west side of Chicago, Illinois, Austin helped her mother run a taco restaurant.
 “She was very happy to serve her community and there were always lines out the door,” she says about how her mother instilled the values of entrepreneurship and resiliency in Austin growing up.

 Austin worked for several years in corporate America before setting out to open her own businesses.
 She served as a corporate specialist and business development manager at Campbell Soup, Godiva, and 1-800-Flowers.
 After successfully starting a real estate business, a transportation company, and a nonprofit, Austin partnered with a friend to open an upscale restaurant located near Hartsfield-Jackson Atlanta Airport.